-Karen Spencer, Founder & CEO (U.S.)
+Karen Spencer, Founder & CEO

-Scott Chamberlin, Director of Outreach (U.S.)
+Scott Chamberlin, Director of Publications

 The El Salvador Team

-Tamara Bayres Mosher, Technical Supervisor (El Salvador)
+Tamara Bayres Mosher, Senior Technical Specialist — Protection

 A key member of Whole Child’s initial intervention programs in Nicaragua, Tamara supervises our child protection teams in El Salvador, assisting technical leaders in the government and staff of childcare and child protection centers.
 She has graduate degrees from Universidad Tomas Ruiz in Nicaragua in psychology and in community development and management, and has participated in the Pikler Intensive Training III and advanced Pikler Training.
 She has more than 10 years of experience working with NGOs, and has worked extensively for the rights of at-risk children.
 She supported implementing protection policies for young children, adolescents, and people with disabilities throughout Nicaragua, and trained diverse audiences as part of Nicaragua’s post-revolution literacy effort.
 She also supported rural community planning with an emphasis on children’s rights and has taught university classes on child development.